autioch/movie-list/readme.md

 Links can lead anywhere.
 They're constructed using passed `template`.
 When hovered, `label` will be displayed.
 Links are represented using images.
 These images `src` attribute is set to `datas/${key}.png`, where `key` is the key of the link.

-### Summary
+### Sidenotes
-Summary is a list of various info about the item in the right side of the box.
+Sidenotes is a list of various info about the item in the right side of the box.
 Content of each item is constructed using `template`.
-If property `ranked` is set to true, application will expect property `${key}Level` on the item, which will be used to colorize the summary.
+If property `ranked` is set to true, application will expect property `${key}Level` on the item, which will be used to colorize the sidenotes.

-### Fields
+### Filters
-Fields can be one of the 4 types, which is specified by `type` property.
+Filters can be one of the 4 types, which is specified by `type` property.
 1. text, which is standard text input.
 Filtering is regex or just string match.
 2. range, which is represented by 2 fields, from and to.
 Filtering is checking if property is in range of the values.
 3. ictionary, which is a dropdown (select).
 Filtering checks if property matches selected option.
 4. date, which is similar to range, but checks for dates.

-In addition, fields can have `stat` property.
+In addition, filters can have `stat` property.
 If it's set to true, stats for the key about visible items will be presented at the right.

 ## Themes
 By default, application produces 2 themes, `themes/dark.css` and `themes/light.css`.
 Light theme is attached by default, but this can be changed in the produced html.